 Note: If you choose to do small group investigations, you will need one ball for each small group.

 You might begin by playing a game of kickball or soccer with your students, or any other game that provides opportunities for students to move a ball in many different ways (starting the ball in motion, stopping the ball, changing the direction the ball is moving, and changing the speed the ball is moving).
 You could also sit together in a circle and have students pass the ball to each other across the circle.
-Do play a game where you can keep the ball (mostly) moving across the ground.

 After you've been playing the game for a little while, say to your students, "Wow!
 We've moved the ball in so many different ways!
 Let's play a little longer.
 What are different ways you notice the ball moving?
 What do you wonder?"
 Continue the game.